 Like it is with other fields of business, the field of recruitment has also been transformed considerably by the advent of Big Data.
 Now, it has become easier for businesses to mine the best talent available and recruit people that can become future leaders of companies, all with the help of dynamic data mining.

 When applied to the field of recruitment, the Big Data tactics are collectively termed as “people analytics”.
 The goal is to provide recruiters with more data about potential recruitment choices that they can analyze in depth, and base their decisions on.
 For many companies, people analytics has become a popular and incredibly effective recruitment tool.
-Although previously tending to be a bit heavy on the social media side, people analytics now covers multiple facets of data generated on the internet, also taking into account job sites, listing sites and several other online platforms.
+Although previously tending to be a bit heavy on the social media side, people analytics now covers multiple facets of data generated on the internet, taking into account job sites such as Lensa, listing sites and several other online platforms.

 The goal is to form a holistic, comprehensive picture of potential recruitment candidates, a long time before they even enter the office to appear for an interview.
 Multiple data fields can be used to form this picture, including their online presence, social presence, political affiliations, personal details and previous work performance.
 Taking into account all these characteristics helps recruiters further fine-tune their choices when it comes to hiring people who have potential to become tomorrow’s leaders.